Cranbaerry/A.R.E.S/README.md

 	3. Run VRchat once, this will allow melon to build the necessary mod files!

-	4. Download "CachedAvatarLocator VX.rar" from realeases and extract its contents to your VRChat folder!
+	4. Download "CachedAvatarLocator VX.rar" from releases and extract its contents to your VRChat folder!

 	5. Launch VRChat and begin navigating worlds!
 Every avatar you see will be logged!